IsabelChong/spline-tutorial/README.md

 ---

 ## ✨ Learning Outcomes
-- Importing UI from Figma
+- Importing UI from Figma to Spline
+- Adding and editing 3D elements in Spline
--
+- Animating elements in Spline
+- Adding spline element into JavaScript
+- Using [styled-components](https://styled-components.com/) to style with CSS